-The movie begins with an awesome opening credit sequence, with a foreboding overtone, eerier music and lots of cool imagery.
-The story begin on a deep space, science station where astronauts are training apes to fly shuttle pods.
-It doesn’t take long for me to get suckered into all these simple, Sci-Fi charms, the sets are cool and the visual effects are quiet impressive without going to over bored.
-Forgive me for getting a little off topic here but there’s something that I quickly want to address.
-So many Sci-Fi’s today are so bloated with over the top special effects and over the top action scenes, but it’s such a breath of fresh air to see a film like this where it’s a spectacle to look at, but in a simple way.
+The movie begins with an awesome opening credit sequence, with a foreboding overtone, eerier music, and lots of cool imagery.
+The story begin on a deep-space science station, where astronauts are training apes to fly shuttle pods.
+It doesn’t take long for me to get suckered into all these simple, Sci-Fi charms, as the sets are cool, and the visual effects are impressive without going too over bored.
+Forgive me for getting a little off-topic here, but there’s something that I quickly want to address.
+So many Sci-Fi’s today are so bloated with over the top special effects, and over the top action scenes, but it’s such a breath of fresh air to see a film like this, where it’s a spectacle to look at, but in a simple way.
 The design for the space station is cool, but it’s not over blown with too much stuff to look at.
-For what it’s worth, I hope more blockbusters take this simple, impressive approach rather than trying to be the biggest, most explosive Sci-Fi ever made.
+For whatever it’s worth, I hope more blockbusters take this simple, impressive approach, rather than trying to be the biggest, most explosive Sci-Fi ever made.

-Back to the plot, there’s an astronaut named Leo who’s tired of sending chimps out to study space anomalies and after one chimp disappears in an electromagnetic storm, he takes it upon himself to retrieve his ape and study this mysteries phenomenon.
-The storm then triggers a worm hole that sends him thousands of years into the future, where the planet is over run by apes and the humans are being trampled underfoot.
-Once again, our stranded astronaut makes friends with two apes, escapes the ape city with a small group of humans and ventures across the planet into a forbidden area, where they learn how all of this came to be.
-Meanwhile, an evil ape named Thade is determined to hunt him down and kill him to ensure that no other ape learns the true origins of the planet.
+Back to the plot, there’s an astronaut named Leo who’s tired of sending chimps out to study space anomalies, and after one chimp disappears in an electromagnetic storm, he takes it upon himself to retrieve his ape, and study this mysteries phenomenon.
+The storm then triggers a wormhole that sends him thousands of years into the future, where the planet is over run by apes, and the humans are being trampled underfoot.
+There's a subtle visual metaphor with the crashed ship resembling an egg, as if to say our hero is being re-born in a new world.
+Just like in the original, our stranded astronaut makes friends with two apes, escapes the ape city with a small group of humans, and ventures across the planet into a forbidden area, where they learn how all of this came to be.
+Meanwhile, an evil ape named Thade is determined to hunt him down, and kill him to ensure that no other ape learns the true origins of the planet.

-As you can tell, the plot is very identical to the original, however there are significant changes in this version.
-First of all, the humans talk in this movie and aren’t the same mute creatures from the original, these humans can also organize their own culture and even armies.
-The apes on the other hand still talk but they don’t act like intelligent creatures, in fact they act like actual apes.
-They leap around, crawl all over things, make strange monkey sounds and always explode in crazy, animalistic states of rage.
-It doesn’t make any logical sense when the apes argue that their superior to humans because the humans are just as smart, if not smarter than them.
-Remember how I said that the original was a smart film with thought provoking questions regarding our culture, well this film is the polar opposite.
-It’s far sillier, with more of a man versus monster story and lots of B movie overtones.
-But that’s honestly why I can slightly appreciate this remake.
-Anyone wanting a smart, logical, Sci-fi can watch the original and anyone wanting a fun, action packed Sci-Fi can watch this instead, so they both balance out.
+As you can tell, the plot is similar to the original, but there are significant changes in this version.
+First of all, the humans talk in this movie, and aren’t the same mute creatures from the original.
+These humans can also organize their own culture, and even armies.
+The apes on the other hand still intelligent and can talk, but they also behave like animals.
+They leap around, crawl all over things, make strange monkey sounds, and always explode in crazy, animalistic states of rage.
+It doesn’t make any logical sense when the apes argue that their superior to humans, because the humans are just as smart, if not smarter than them.
+Remember how I said that the original was a smart film with thought provoking questions regarding our culture ... well, this film is the polar opposite.
+It’s far sillier, with more of a man versus monster story, and lots of B movie overtones.
+In this regard, I can slightly appreciate this remake.
+Anyone wanting a smart, logical, thought-provoking Sci-fi can watch the original, and anyone wanting a fun, action packed Sci-Fi can watch this instead ... so they both balance out.

 Now that’s not to say that this film doesn’t have some big problems either and one of the most obvious is the lead character Leo.
 He’s bland and dull but he’s also a really selfish jerk.
 Throughout, most of this film, he just wants to get back home and I honestly can’t blame him for that but at the same time, he gives no thought or concern for anyone else on this planet, he doesn’t really care about the situation that the humans are in, he doesn’t really care that he has the capability to help the others in this crises, even when the ape characters try to talk to him and understand him better, he just brushes them off and gives direct, even harsh responses to them.
 Now there is a moment later in the film when he acknowledges that he’s been a selfish jerk that only thinks of himself but it comes so late in the film and “Planet of the Apes” isn’t supposed to be a redemption story in the first place, so why bother make his character like that.The remaining characters are either okay or just forgettable, Helena Bonham Carter in-particular dose a good job in the role of the lead female chimpanzee but her character is only lead by the nose and only occasionally offers something significant to the film.The late Michael Clarke Duncan also plays a big, tough Gorilla and is honestly the best character in the film, but that’s simply because Michael Clarke Duncan is the perfect actor to play a mighty ape soldier.
 The villain Thade is a mixed blessing.
 On the one hand, he isn’t nearly as sophisticated as the enemy from the first film and is far wilder, like a savage monster.
 However, his makeup is great and Tim Roth dose a good job in the role but at times, this character is just a little too over the top for the films own good.